3.10.1 Leaving Care and Transition

 NOTE: with effect from 1 April 2023, the leaving care allowance increased from £2,000 to £3,000.

 Note that when a young person leaves care or transitions to another placement, suitable luggage should be used.
-A child's belongings should never be transported in bin-bags or other inappropriate containers (see NYAS, My Things Matter Report). |
+A child's belongings should never be transported in bin-bags or other inappropriate containers. |

 RELATED CHAPTERS